ggreer/geoff.greer.fm/ag/index.md

 - 0.17
 ---

 The Silver Searcher is a tool for searching code.
+It started off as a clone of [Ack](http://beyondgrep.com/), but their feature sets have since diverged slightly.
+In typical usage, Ag is 5-10x faster than Ack.
 See [the GitHub page](https://github.com/ggreer/the_silver_searcher) for more info.

 Release tarballs are signed with [my public key](/ggreer_gpg_key.asc) (3F0A04B6).
 To verify a release, first download my public key and import it: